CMUSTRUDEL/cmustrudel.github.io/_posts/2018-03-23-CMUtrivia.markdown

 <b>1965</b>.
 The building, Newell Simon Hall, for Human Computer Interaction Institute and Robotics Institute is named after Dr. Newell and Dr. Simon.

+#### Dana Stewart Scott and Michael O. Rabin, 1976.

+<b>March 29, 2018</b>

+Dr. Scott and Dr. Rabin jointly developed the idea of <b>nondeterministic machines</b> in the paper "Finite Automata and Their Decision Problem".

+Dr. Scott earned his BA at Berkeley and his Ph.D. at Princeton.
+After jumping around multiple top universities, in 1981, he came to CMU and became a professor of Computer Science, Mathematical Logic, and Philosophy.
+He took the position of Hillman Professor of Computer Science.
+Dr. Scott is also famous for his contribution to computer programming language analysis.

+Dr. Rabin also earned his Ph.D. at Princeton in Mathematics.
+He is famous for his idea of adding randomness to algorithm.
+His later work concerns cryptographic problems and helped develop a zero-knowledge proof.

+#### Robert Floyd, 1978.

+<b>March 30, 2018</b>

+Floyd received his Turing Award "for having a clear influence on methodologies for the creation of efficient and reliable software, and for helping to found the following important subfields of computer science: the theory of parsing, the semantics of programming languages, automatic program verification, automatic program synthesis, and analysis of algorithms."
+Floyd did not get a Ph.D.
+However, he was appointed an associated professor at CMU when he was at the age of 27 and, six years later, became a full professor at Stanford University.